commitmas/30-days-of-commitmas-2015/README.md

 ##Beginner
 <a name="beginner"></a>
-*You're a Beginner if:* You're new enough to git that just the act of using it daily will be a lot of learning.
+*You're a beginner if:* You're new enough to git that just the act of using it daily will be a lot of learning.

 **Setup**:
 * Create a GitHub account